English - Reading

 - World Book Week – an annual event inviting inspiring authors to visit the children

 Our reading matrix is used to measure and assess progress in reading across the whole school.
-In addition, termly formal assessments and continued teacher assessments of each child’s progress is measured to ensure our pupils are able to accomplish a rounded understating of English enabling them to apply their skills to their future endeavours.
+In addition, termly formal assessments and continued teacher assessments of each child’s progress (Reading assessment grids) is measured to ensure that Every child will leave Lee Chapel as a confident reader.